24/7 Support Line - Call Now

 Overview

 Access Supports for Living - PROS is a mental health treatment center for people seeking treatment near Dutchess County.
-As part of their treatment modalities for recovery, Access Supports for Living - PROS provides group counseling during treatment.
+As part of their treatment modalities for recovery, Access Supports for Living - PROS provides group counseling, cognitive behavioral therapy, and dialectical behavior therapy during treatment.
 Access Supports for Living - PROS is located in Millbrook, New York, accepting cash or self-payment for treatment.

 Access Supports for Living - PROS at a Glance